-- Looked after children and previously looked after children who are now adopted or subject to a residence order or special guardianship order - Children whose exceptional social or medical needs can only be met at this school
+- Looked after children and previously looked after children who are now adopted or subject to a residence order or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children whose exceptional social or medical needs can only be met at this school

-Children who normally live in the school's catchment area - see Paragraph 4 below.
+• Children who normally live in the school's catchment area - see Paragraph 4 below.

-Children who have an older brother or sister at the school at the same time - see Paragraph 6 below
+• Children who have an older brother or sister at the school at the same time - see Paragraph 6 below